 - For crust, add graham crackers to a food processor (or a bag and use a rolling pin to crush) and mix into a fine meal.
 Add salt and melted butter and pulse to combine.

-- Press firmly into a standard 9 or 9.5 inch (or slightly smaller) pie dish and use your fingers to press it up the sides.
+- Press firmly into a standard 9 or 9.5 inch (or slightly smaller // as original recipe is written // adjust size or number of pans if altering batch size) pie dish and use your fingers to press it up the sides.
 Bake for 12-14 minutes or until fragrant and lightly browned.
 Set aside to cool.

 - To prepare the filling, scoop out chilled coconut cream, leaving behind any liquid in the bottom of the can, and place in your pre-chilled large mixing bowl.
 Use a mixer to beat until creamy.

 - Next, add date paste and mix once more.
 If you haven’t made your date paste yet, simply add sticky, pitted dates to a food processor and process until creamy, adding a little hot water to combine if needed.
 If your dates were a little dry, soak in warm water for 10 minutes, then drain.

 - Next add slightly cooled melted chocolate and mix once more to combine.
 Lastly, add peanut butter and mix again.

 - Transfer filling to cooled crust and loosely cover with plastic wrap to set in the fridge for a minimum of 3 hours, ideally overnight.

 - To serve, slice and gently plate.
 Top with coconut whipped cream, additional peanut butter, crushed roasted peanuts and/or dairy-free chocolate shavings (optional).

 - Store leftovers in the fridge for up to a few days.
 Cover well and freeze after that for an “icebox” pie.

 *For the coconut cream filling, either use 1.5 cans of coconut cream, or 2 cans full-fat coconut milk by scooping off the cream and reserving the liquid for other uses.